IamGPIO/BitHalo-201-204-Bitaxe/README.md

 ### The External DC Jack (Do not use if using Bitaxe version 204):
 The external DC jack that solders to the rear of the BitHalo was incorporated to allow the Bitaxe to be powered from the rear as opposed to being powered by the DC jack on the side.

-It involved soldering 2 wires on the rear of the BitHalo v201 to the rear of the DC jack on the Bitaxe (must be capable of carrying at least 4a of current).
+It involved soldering 2 wires on the rear of the BitHalo v201 to the rear of the DC jack on the Bitaxe (wires must be capable of carrying at least 4a of current).
 Whilst this worked well on Bitaxe v201, I had to omit it for the v204 rollout due to the change in architecture and the way the DC jack was soldered on to the board.
 V201 had a through hole DC jack and 204 had a surface mount (SMD) variant which meant I couldn't solder on to the pins on the rear.

 __Note:__ V205 of the Bitaxe has specific pads for accessories such as the BitHalo.
 On this, there will be new version of the BitHalo (in due course) which should work with all future versions of the Bitaxe, including the 400 series - "The Supra".